SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 Above and beyond:
 Extensive rotational calculations ensure that not only the cannons but also the enemy body sprites (notably in the Plane and TurningTank) are properly oriented.
 Ray tracing for enemy AI has been implemented so enemies can track the player effectively.
+All characters (mobs and player) have a tracktrail that follows them around for more dynamic sprite animations

 Collision Response: